Berg am Laim

 Location and development

 The district of Berg am Laim in the east was incorporated into Munich in 1913.
 In terms of population, Berg am Laim is one of the smallest districts in Munich.
-The beautiful rococo-style St. Michael's Church also forms the historical center of the district, in which some older buildings have been preserved.
+The beautiful rococo-style St. Michael's Churchalso forms the historic center of the district, in which some older buildings have been preserved.
 The newly built Werksviertel enriches the district with a wide range of cultural, gastronomic and sports facilities.
 There are mainly newer residential buildings, some detached houses and apartment buildings and a few industrial areas.

 Green spaces and transport links